simonmichael/hledger/MANUAL.md

 of a larger site.
 Note that the PORT in the base url need not be the same as the `--port` argument.

-**Data safety**
+**Warning:**

-Warning: the web UI's edit form can alter your existing journal data (it is the only hledger feature that can do so.)
-Any visitor to the web UI can edit or overwrite the journal file (and any included files); hledger provides no access control.
-A numbered backup of the file is saved on each edit, normally - ie if file permissions allow, disk is not full, etc.
+Unlike other hledger commands, `web` can alter existing journal data, via the edit form.
+A numbered backup of the file will be saved on each edit, normally (ie if file permissions allow, disk is not full, etc.)  Also, there is no built-in access control.
+So unless you run it behind an authenticating proxy, any visitor to your server will be able to see and overwrite the journal file (and included files.)

 **Support files**